openfoodfacts/folksonomy_api/README.md

 # How to install Folksonomy Engine on your local machine

-1. Install Python
+1. Install Python 3.8+
-2. Install PIP
+2. Install pip
-3. pip install-r requirements.txt
+3. pip install -r requirements.txt
 4. XXX